Manitakalra/python-proj/README.md

 ### Banking Facilities

-- Provides various banking functionalities like balance enquiry, funds transfer, and viewing transaction history.
+- Provides various banking functionalities like balance enquiry, funds transfer, and viewing transaction history and making a bank account.
 - Implements object-oriented programming (OOP) for better code management and scalability.
 - Each account has a unique account number.